 10. Walk down Victoria Street

 Did you even go to Edinburgh if you don’t take a photo of Victoria Street?
-This brightly coloured street is one of the most famous, and instagrammable, views of the city.
-Again this street needs to on the must visit of things to do in Edinburgh, as it is said to inspire Diagon Alley from the books.
+This brightly coloured street is one of the most famous and Instagrammable views of the city.
+Again, this street needs to be on the must-visit list of things to do in Edinburgh, as it is said to inspire Diagon Alley from the books.

 Victoria Street, Edinburgh | Map

-You could days and days in this incredible city, but hopefully these are some great sites for a first visit!
-Edinburgh is also the perfect gateway to the highlands.
-If you are going deeper into Scotland make sure to check out my post on the perfect 7 day Scotland Itinerary!
+You could spend days and days in this incredible city, but hopefully these are some great sites for a first visit!
+Edinburgh is also the perfect gateway to the Highlands.
+If you are going deeper into Scotland make sure to check out my post on the perfect 7-day Scotland Itinerary!

 IF YOU LIKED THIS POST, PLEASE PIN IT FOR LATER